 La Turuleca

-We all know that chicken is the universal meat par excellence, but few countries can talk about it like Peru, which has turned roast chicken into a national dish and even has an annual day, the third Sunday of July, dedicated to this dish.
-That is why it is good news to have a Turuleca here, a place that already from the name, warns us that here they cook chickens.
+That chicken is the universal meat par antonomasia perhaps we all know, but few countries to talk about it like Peru, which have turned roast chicken into a national dish and even have an annual day, the third Sunday of July, dedicated to this dish.
+That is why it is good news to have a Turuleca here, a place that already from the name, warns us that chickens are cooked here.

-The star here is, obviously, the grilled chicken, our pollo a l’ast, which in Peru is pre-marinated with a dozen spices or even beer, and then cooked, ideally, on the grill.
-This is how the one here comes out, to eat on site or delivery.
+The star here is, obviously, the grilled chicken, our pollo a l’ast, which in Peru is marinated beforehand with a dozen spices or even beer, and then cooked, ideally, on the grill.
+This is the way it comes out here, to eat on site or for delivery.
 There are many other options, and although we recommend trying them all, we also recommend trying, at least once, the Peruvian version of pollo a l’ast.

 📍 Carrer d’Arizala, 5